Migration

 What about Loop, Appstle, Skio, or Seal?

 Same flow — those apps each support a subscription CSV export.
-We've documented per-app mappings in the in-app migration tool, and Scale plan customers get white-glove migration where we run it for you.
+We've documented per-app mappings in the in-app migration tool, and on Scale, we will help run your migration with you.
+Contact us to schedule it.

 How long does it actually take?